Back

 This image is the same as the previous one except now there is a 5 to the left of the 0 in the bottom level of solutions.
 There is also a new number 1 above the 6 in the middle column.

-Multiply \(5 × 6 = 30\) and add the 1 that was brought from the previous multiplication to makes 31.
+Multiply \(5 × 6 = 30\) and add the 1 that was carried over from the previous multiplication to make 31.
 Place the 1 at the bottom, to the left of the 5, and place 3 over the 8.
 This moves the 3 into the ones place.

 This image is the same as the previous one except now the left 5 and the 6 from the original numbers are highlighted.
 Down in the solution area, in the bottom solution line there is a 1 to the left of the 5, directly below the 3 from the previous solution of 4315.
 There is also a new number 3 above the 8 in the leftmost column of the original numbers.

-Multiply \(8 × 5 = 40\) and add the 3 brought from the previous answer to make 43.
+Multiply \(8 × 5 = 40\) and add the 3 carried over from the previous answer to make 43.
 This time, place 43 below the line with the 4 next to the 3.

 This image is the same as the previous one except this time the leftmost 5 and the 8 of the original numbers are highlighted.
 Down in the bottom line of the solution area there is a 3 to the left of the 1 and a 4 to the left of this 3.
 This makes the bottom solution number four-three-one-five-zero.